Daphne Koller

 Daphne Koller (דפנה קולר; born August 27, 1968) is an Israeli-American computer scientist.
 She was a professor in the department of computer science at Stanford University and a MacArthur Foundation fellowship recipient.
 She is one of the founders of Coursera, an online education platform.
 Her general research area is artificial intelligence and its applications in the biomedical sciences.
 Koller was featured in a 2004 article by MIT Technology Review titled "10 Emerging Technologies That Will Change Your World" concerning the topic of Bayesian machine learning.

-Education
+Early life

-Koller received a bachelor's degree from the Hebrew University of Jerusalem in 1985, at the age of 17, and a master's degree from the same institution in 1986, at the age of 18.
+Koller was born on August 27, 1968, in Jerusalem, Israel.
+She received a bachelor's degree from the Hebrew University of Jerusalem in 1985, at the age of 17, and a master's degree from the same institution in 1986, at the age of 18.
 She completed her PhD at Stanford in 1993 under the supervision of Joseph Halpern.